By Caroline L. Young, MS, RD, LD, RYT

 As I researched and interviewed for this article, something struck me: the pandemic is now shaping our behaviors and intentions and guiding our attention.
-Several of the highest ranked nutrition trends seem to be in response to side effects of COVID-19.
+Several of the highest-ranked nutrition trends seem to be in response to the side effects of COVID-19.

 Here’s a dive into five of the top expected nutrition trends for 2022: